VadimNastoyashchy/real-test-js/README.md

 ## Getting started

-> Before you follow the steps below, make sure that you have installed the
+> Before you follow the steps below, make sure that you have:

 [Node.js](https://nodejs.org/en/download/) installed _globally_ only your system